-- Baylor students do not need to provide letters of recommendations - Baylor employees need to provide two letters of recommendations - Non-Baylor affiliated applicants (e.g., students, employees) need to provide three letters of recommendation. - Transcripts Transcripts are not required for Baylor students.
+- Baylor School of Medicine and Health Professions students do not need to provide letters of recommendations. - Baylor Graduate School of Biomedical Sciences students need to provide a letter of support from the school. - Baylor employees need to provide two letters of recommendations. - Non-Baylor applicants need to provide three letters of recommendation. - Transcripts Transcripts are not required for Baylor students.
 All other applicants need to submit official transcripts (official transcripts required from non-physicians; copy of medical diploma and license from physicians).
-Note: medical license information will be verified. - English Proficiency Requirement (for foreign applicants) Applicants whose native language is not English are required to score a minimum on the TOEFL (100/600) or IELTS (6.0) exams taken within the last two years.
+Note: medical license information will be verified. - English Proficiency Requirement (for foreign applicants) Applicants whose native language is not English are required to score a minimum on the TOEFL (100/600) or

+IELTS (6.0) exams taken within the last two years.
 The TOEFL/IELTS requirement is waived for individuals who have received a degree from a U.S. university.
 For foreign medical graduates, ECFMG certification can be used to fulfill the English proficiency requirement.